bleen/flo/readme.md

-  help                Displays help for a command list                Lists commands new-relic           Deploy a tag to new-relic. new-release         Tag a new release and optionally push it to github. pr-certify          Certify a specific pull-request. pr-deploy           Deploy a specific pull-request to a solo environment. pr-ignore           Ignore a specific pull-request.
+  help                Displays help for a command list                Lists commands new-relic           Deploy a tag to new-relic. new-release         Tag a new release. pr-certify          Certify a specific pull-request. pr-deploy           Deploy a specific pull-request to a solo environment. pr-ignore           Ignore a specific pull-request.